How to Hide Folders from Windows Search in Windows 11

 Windows has a built-in search feature that allows you to search for documents from a particular folder or the entire PC.

-Windows Search service indexes content for faster results when searching for files and other content from defined locations.
+The Windows Search service indexes content for faster results when searching for files and other content from defined locations.
 By default, Windows uses Classic indexing to index and return search results.
 The Classic indexing option will index content in the user profile folders, including Documents, Pictures, Music, and the Desktop.

 With the Enhanced indexing option, Windows indexes your computer’s entire contents, including all hard drives and partitions, including your libraries and desktop, by default.

 Whatever indexing options you use, you can hide specific folders you don’t want Windows searching through.
-The content you don’t want to be included in your search results, which may bog down your systems, can be hidden from the Windows Search service.
+The content you don’t want included in your search results, which may bog down your systems, can be hidden from the Windows Search service.

-As mentioned above, one can hide content in specific folders they don’t want to be included in Windows search results.
+As mentioned above, one can hide content in specific folders that they don’t want to be included in Windows search results.

 For example, if you don’t want Windows to include web content in its search results, you can prevent Windows from including content from the web in its search results.